louiscollard/markdown-challenge/README.md

-#Louis Collard
+# Louis Collard

 An inspirational quote in italics

+> “You define your own life.
+Don’t let other people write your script.”

 A (professional) photo of yourself (you can save the file in the repository next to the README file)

-"Me, in one sentence" (as a smaller header)
+## "A future Front-end Developper" (as a smaller header)

 A table with the following structure:

+---

-Birthday: dd/mm
+Birthday: 22/10/1996
-Favorite color: ?
+Favorite color: Purple
-Favorite food: ?
+Favorite food: Couscous
-Pinneapple on pizza: Yes/No (Extra challenge: make it look like a (un)checked checkbox)
+Pinneapple on pizza: - [] Yes - [x] No

+---

 Hobbies (smaller header)